 “What’s he done?” he asks.

-There’s a slight hesitation, like the two coppers have changed their minds as to what they are charging me with.
+There’s a slight hesitation, like the two coppers have changed their minds as to what they arrested me for.
 “Oh the usual for a kid his age,” one replies sarcastically.
 “Car-jacking, theft of a motor vehicle, wilful destruction of property, driving a vehicle without insurance.”
 He turns to the other officer.
 “Did I miss anything?”

 The second one replies instantly “You forgot kidnapping a minor.”